Moving to New Zealand from the US: Complete guide for 2026

 If you have more than $10,000 in foreign bank accounts, file an FBAR (FinCEN Form 114).
 Large foreign assets?
 You might also need Form 8938 under FATCA.

-US expats must file by June 15 (June 16 in 2025) taxes are due by April 15 to avoid interest even if they file later.
+US expats must file by June 15 (June 16 in 2025), and taxes are due by April 15 to avoid interest, even if they file later.
 The final extension deadline is October 15 with Form 4868, but any taxes owed are still due in April.
-Dual citizens must still file, and you can request our free tax extension, if you need additional time.
+Dual citizens must still file, and you can request our free tax extension if you need additional time.

 Thankfully, the US–New Zealand tax treaty and foreign tax credits work together to help avoid paying twice on the same income as long as you file the right forms.